Jammy2211/PyAutoLens/README.md

 # Setup the path of the analysis so we can load the example data.
 path = "{}".format(os.path.dirname(os.path.realpath(__file__)))

 # Load an image from the 'phase_basic_data' folder.
-It is assumed that this folder contains image.fits, noise.fits and
+It is assumed that this folder contains image.fits, noise_map.fits and
 # psf.fits - we've included some example data there already.
 image = im.load(path=path + '/../data/basic/', pixel_scale=0.07)